webui-dev/rust-webui/README.md

   webui = { git = "https://github.com/webui-dev/rust-webui/", rev = "a1b2c3d4" }
   ```

-2. Then bring in the static [WebUI static release](https://github.com/webui-dev/webui/releases) file for your platform and place it in your project's root directory.
+2. Then bring in the static [WebUI static release](https://github.com/webui-dev/webui/releases) or [build action](https://github.com/webui-dev/webui/actions?query=branch%3Amain) file for your platform and place it in your project's root directory.

 3. That's it!